Mohamedbatel/Buisness-Analytics-Nanodegree-Projects/Readme.md

 First project:
 1) comparing between HealthCare and IT sector total revenue for the first year.
 2) developing a dashboard for a Profit and Loss Statement.
-3) creating a Financial Forecasting Model using two scenarios.
+3) creating a Financial Forecasting Model using three scenarios.

 the first task can be found on the PDF file, while the second and thrid task with the Excel file.